shariq1989/cookbook/content/recipe/goat_yakni.md

 +++
-title = "Instant Pot Yakhni - Goat Bone Broth" date = "2021-03-13"
+title = "Goat Yakhni - Goat Bone Broth" date = "2021-03-13"
-description = ""
-tags = [
+description = "This recipe for teaches how to make an Indian bone broth or soup called yakhni.
+It is made with goat and is also the base for another recipe on our site called yakhni pulao" tags = [
     "entree",
     "indian",